Sign Language Literature: Guide Contents

 Guide Contents

 This guide will assist you with Sign Language Literature research.
-Thanks to Don Bangs for his contribution to this page on sign language genres from Ben Jarashow's ASLTA workshop, Summer 2019.
-In addition to recommending online videos and DVDs, this guide provides assistance in finding articles, using selected databases and websites, and search tips related to this topic.
-If you have questions, feel free to contact me, Joan Naturale - I am the NTID and Deaf Studies Librarian and happy to help
+Thanks to Don Bangs for contributing to this page on sign language genres from Ben Jarashow's ASLTA workshop, Summer 2019.
+In addition to recommending online videos and DVDs, this guide assists in finding articles, using selected databases and websites, and search tips related to this topic.

-1. Personal Experience Narratives (funny, angry, sad, embarrassing etc)
+1. Personal Experience Narratives (funny, angry, sad, embarrassing, etc)

 2. Folklore-story passed down through generations--who, where, when unknown.
 Usually funny.

-3. Humor-tends to be inside humor (outsiders do not get the joke); some humor subtly makes fun of hearing people
+3. Humor tends to be inside humor (outsiders do not get the joke); some humor subtly makes fun of hearing people

 5. Group narrative--a) 2 or more people tell a story; b) most common example--one person behind another person signs for the person in front c) not common because it requires coordination and practice